bezhanSalleh/filament-google-analytics/README.md

 }
 ```

 # Usage

-All the widgets are enabled by default in a dedicated `Google Analytics Dashboard`.
-You can enable or disable a specific widget or the dedicated dashboard all together or show and hide some from the main `Filament Dashboard` from the config `filament-google-analytics`.
+All the widgets are enabled by default for you to use them in your filament pages/resources.
+In order to enable the widgets for the default filament dashboard, you need to set the `filament_dashboard` option to `true` in the config file `filament-google-analytics.php` for each widget you want to enable.

 Publish the config files and set your settings:
 ```bash